vuejs/v2.vuejs.org/source/guide/reactivity.md

 When you pass a plain JavaScript object to a Vue.js instance as its `data` option, Vue.js will walk through all of its properties and convert them to getter/setters using [Object.defineProperty](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty).
 This is an ES5-only and un-shimmable feature, which is why Vue.js doesn't support IE8 and below.

 The getter/setters are invisible to the user, but under the hood they enable Vue.js to perform dependency-tracking and change-notification when properties are accessed or modified.
-In addition, the Vue instance also **proxies** all of these properties on itself, so you can access `vm.$data.property` directly as `vm.property` for convenience.
+One caveat is that browser consoles format getter/setters differently when converted data objects are logged, so make sure to use the `vm.$log()` instance method for more inspection-friendly output.

 For every directive / data binding in the template, there will be a corresponding **watcher** object, which records any properties "touched" during its evaluation as dependencies.
 Later on when a dependency's setter is called, it triggers the watcher to re-evaluate, and in turn causes its associated directive to perform DOM updates.